SyncfusionExamples/add-google-event-calendar-to-flutter-event-calendar/README.md

 A quick-start example to help you to add google calendar events to the Flutter event calendar.

 You can load Google events to the Syncfusion Flutter calendar using the OAuth Client ID in the Flutter event calendar.

+In this example, you can get data from Google Calendar using googleAPI.Event and then load it into the Flutter calendar using the getGoogleEventsData() method.

 Follow the instruction in this [KB](https://www.syncfusion.com/kb/12116/how-to-add-google-calendar-events-to-the-flutter-event-calendar-sfcalendar) to load the events from the google calendar to Flutter event calendar.